⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 How many units is 2.5 mg of tirzepatide?

 Tirzepatide is measured in milligrams, not units.
 The starting dose of 2.5 mg comes in a pre-filled pen delivering 0.5 mL per injection.
 Units are a measurement used for insulin, not for tirzepatide.
-If you are using compounded tirzepatide, confirm the concentration (mg/mL) with your pharmacy to ensure you are drawing the correct volume.
+If you are using compounded tirzepatide, confirm the level (mg/mL) with your pharmacy to ensure you are drawing the correct volume.

 Does tirzepatide cause hair loss?